 Discover the hustle and bustle of Kuta, the Cultural beauty of Ubud and the sheer relaxation and water sports in Nusa Dua.

 Bali is a living postcard, an Indonesian paradise that feels like a fantasy.
 Soak up the sun on a stretch of fine white sand, or commune with the tropical creatures as you dive along coral ridges or the colorful wreck of a WWII war ship.
-On shore, the lush jungle shelters stone temples and mischievous monkeys.
+On shore, the lush jungle shelters stone temples as well as mischievous monkeys.
 The “artistic capital” of Ubud is the perfect place to see a cultural dance performance, take a batik or silver-smithing workshop, or invigorate your mind and body in a yoga class.

-3 nights in 3 different parts of Bali – perfect for first time visitors to Bali
+3 nights in 3 different parts of Bali – perfect for first time visitors to Bali.

 Sightseeing in Bali is usually a relaxing undertaking, with many of the island’s best attractions centred round the breathtaking beaches; but a step away from the sugary white sands and warm waters to the verdant, tropical interior of the island is enough to discover that there is much more to this popular island than just its glorious beaches.

 Kuta beach is without a doubt the beach to visit for sun and surf, but there are plenty of others worth exploring, such as Legian and Sanur beach, while Seminyak beach is the place for art lovers to peruse the tiny shopping galleries.
-Nature lovers will have a great time exploring Bali’s waterfalls, such as Gitgit and Blahmantung Falls, while the very fit will love a sunrise climb to the top of Mount Batur, or one of the other volcanoes that form the island’s peaks.
+Nature lovers will have a great time exploring Bali’s waterfalls, such as Gitgit as well as Blahmantung Falls, while the very fit will love a sunrise climb to the top of Mount Batur, or one of the other volcanoes that form the island’s peaks.
 After a long day of exploring, the hot springs of Banjar will rejuvenate tired muscles.
 See Bali’s wildlife up close at the Sangeh Monkey Forest, or the Bird Park in Singapadusuch.
 For something a little more exciting, book an elephant safari.

 Aside from the natural wonders available, Bali has many cultural gems as well.
 Every village is required to maintain at least three Hindu temples, including the largest on the island, the Nine Directional Temples.
-Pura Luhur Uluwatu, perched on the cliffs above Uluwatu, is regarded as the most spectacular temple on the island.
+Pura Luhur Uluwatu, on the cliffs above Uluwatu; is regarded as the most spectacular temple on the island.
 There is also a wealth of local art, best showcased in Ubud’s museums.